Licenses, permits, validations, tags, and controlled hunt applications can be purchased online or anywhere ODFW licenses are sold.

 - No federal waterfowl stamp is required for band-tailed pigeon, mourning dove, crow, coot, or snipe hunting.

-- To hunt sage-grouse, band-tailed pigeons, brant, sea ducks, or NW Oregon geese, a separate permit for each is required (See Licenses).
+- To hunt sage-grouse, western Oregon fee pheasants, band-tailed pigeons, brant, sea ducks, or NW Oregon geese, a separate permit for each is required (License, Tag, & Permit Fees).

 - Oregon residents 18 years of age and older must obtain a resident hunting, combination or Sports Pac license to hunt in Oregon.